davepinch/pinchy.cc/content/topics/people/c/chuck-norris/facts/mount-rushmore/they-tried-to-put-chuck-norriss-face-on-mount-rushmore.md

 ---
-title: "They tried to put Chuck Norris's face on Mount Rushmore, but the granite wasn't tough enough for his beard." chuck norris of: Mount Rushmore fact of: Chuck Norris
+title: "They tried to put Chuck Norris's face on Mount Rushmore, but the granite wasn't tough enough for his beard." chuck norris of:
+  - Mount Rushmore
+  - granite
+mount rushmore of: Chuck Norris
 source: "https://en.wikipedia.org/wiki/Chuck_Norris_facts"
 ---